Paul Collins (Brookside): Characterisation

 As one of the original characters of Brookside, Wiggins was cast by Phil Redmond and Janet Goddard.
 In the book 20 years of Brookside, author Graham Kibble-White revealed that they intentionally cast "relative unknown" actors to create "an added element of freshness" for the show.
 Paul is characterised as a proud man who has his pride dented by unemployment.
 He believes that he is superior to jobseekers.
 Paul is an ex-army officer and the training he received in the role had instilled a "sense of discipline" in him.
 In a character profile published in TVTimes, Paul is described as "just been made redundant, and has been warned about heart strain and heavy drinking.
 His future looks bleak."
 It was also revealed that Paul is fifteen years older than his wife, Annabelle Collins (Doreen Sloane).
 In 1985, Wiggins told Eleanor Levy from the Record Mirror that Paul "means well - however misguided" he may seem.

 Writers portrayed Paul as a product of a different generation.
 He wore British Home Stores clothing, failed to understand modern popular music and fashion trends.
 This left him unable to really have a rapport with his own children, let alone anyone else.
-Paul believed that the younger generation should still have the disciplines instilled in them that he had during his army training.
-Wiggins believed that Paul's characterisation made viewers unsympathetic to his plight.
-He branded Paul's job loss as an "emotional" story, but viewers did not care about his down luck.
+Paul believed that the younger generation should still have the same discipline instilled in them that he had during his army days.
+Wiggins believed that Paul's characterisation often made viewers unsympathetic to his plight.
+He branded Paul's job loss as an "emotional" story, but viewers did not care about him being down on his luck.
 Wiggins told Nick Fisher from TV Guide that "I suppose it's because he's rather aloof and conservative, with a small c."
 Geoff Tibballs, author of Brookside - Life in the Close likened him to an "early Victor Meldrew" because he was likely to write a letter of complaint if he sensed any trouble.